MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-scorecard-visual.md

 The toolbar provides the following options:

  - **Create a flow**: Launch Power Automate and define automated business processes from events in your scorecard.
-Check out this documentation page to learn more.
+Check out [Use Power Automate to update goals automatically](../create-reports/power-bi-automate-visual.md) to learn more.
  - **Edit**: Edit the scorecard just like in the Power BI service.
 Create or update goals and subgoals, add notes and check-ins, create automated status rules, and so on.
 These changes made to the scorecard will be synced to the original scorecard.
  - **Replace scorecard**: Replace the scorecard with another existing or new scorecard.
- - **Open in service**:  Open this scorecard in the Power BI service by selecting this link.
+ - **Open in service**:  Select this link to open this scorecard in the Power BI service.

 ## Format the scorecard